akshita1807/OS/README.md

 # What is a process control block (PCB), and what information does it contain?
 A process control block (PCB) is a data structure that holds essential information about a process, including process state, program counter, CPU registers, and memory information.
+🧩Process state-whether the process is in new,ready,running,waiting or terminated state 🧩Program counter -indicates the address of the next instruction to be executed for the process 🧩CPU scheduling information- information including priority of the process 🧩Accounting information -includes the amount of CPU used,time limits etc 🧩I/O status information -this information includes the list of input output devices allocated to the process 🧩Memory management information